Sports in Toronto: Rivalries

 Due to their geographic locations, Toronto has an intense sports rivalry with several Canadian cities around the Quebec City–Windsor Corridor, in addition to American cities around the Great Lakes.

 The Canadian football team, the Toronto Argonauts have a rivalry with the Hamilton Tiger-Cats since 1873, and is heightened during the Labour Day Classic).
 The Argonauts also share a rivalry with the Ottawa Redblacks and the Montreal Alouettes.

 In ice hockey, the Toronto Maple Leafs have several rivalries with the oldest existing clubs in the National Hockey League, including the Montreal Canadiens, the Detroit Red Wings, and the Boston Bruins.
 The Maple Leafs also have a rivalry with the only other Ontario-based team in the NHL, the Ottawa Senators.

 In basketball, the Toronto Raptors has a noted rivalry with the Brooklyn Nets.

 In soccer, the Toronto FC have a rivalry with the Montreal Impact, referred to as the 401 Derby.
-The Toronto FC also have a rivalry with the Columbus Crew, competing with them over the Trillium Cup, a trophy named after the trillum, the official flower of Ontario, and the official wildflower of Ohio.
-A third rivalry Toronto FC has is with the Seattle Sounders after facing off against them as the same opponent for all 3 of the club's MLS Cup finals appearances (2016 MLS Cup, 2017 MLS Cup, and 2019 MLS Cup).
+The Toronto FC also have a rivalry with the Columbus Crew, competing with them over the Trillium Cup, a trophy named after the trillium, the official flower of Ontario, and the official wildflower of Ohio.
+A third rivalry Toronto FC has is with Seattle Sounders FC after facing off against them as the same opponent for all 3 of the club's MLS Cup finals appearances (2016 MLS Cup, 2017 MLS Cup, and 2019 MLS Cup).

 In baseball, the Toronto Blue Jays have developed rivalries over the years with teams within their American League East division (New York Yankees, Boston Red Sox, Baltimore Orioles, Tampa Bay Rays) as a result of scheduling that sees them play each other more frequently than teams outside of it.
 Since 2015, the Blue Jays have developed a rivalry with the Texas Rangers that stems from their 2015 American League Division Series matchup where Jose Bautista hit a go-ahead home run in game No. 5 to win the series that sparked controversy due to his subsequent bat flip that upset the Rangers based on what was perceived as a violation of the unwritten rules of baseball, and yielded a beanball and bench-clearing brawl as retaliation in the following season.